 8. Patient Compliance

 Research shows that patients who are educated about the benefits of compression garments are 60% more likely to adhere to wearing them as prescribed.
-As a result leading to better overall recovery outcomes.
+As a result, this leads to better overall recovery outcomes.

 9. Psychological Benefits